 3. Invest in training your CSMs on how to use the software

 Customer Success systems have evolved a great deal since I started working in this space.
-Most CSM systems have various modules that cater for various business needs a CSM team might develop per each of their customer segments.
-It therefore comes as no surprise to find that many users fail to completely make use of all the features available in their customer success software.
-Implementing a new software shold call your company to train your customer success team.
-I find that in many cases, user training is often offered by the software company once (typically around the initial go live date) or not at all.
-Poor training and a lack of full understanding of all the features your CSM solution of choice has to offer, will lead to delays and less than optimum levels of customer success processes.
+Most CSM systems have various modules that cater to various business needs a CSM team might develop per each of their customer segments.
+It, therefore, comes as no surprise to find that many users fail to completely make use of all the features available in their customer success software.
+Implementing new software should call your company to train your customer success team.
+I find that in many cases, user training is often offered by the software company once (typically around the initial go-live date) or not at all.
+Poor training and a lack of full understanding of all the features your CSM solution of choice has to offer will lead to delays and less-than-optimum levels of customer success processes.

-- The CSM system you need is based on a few factors,namely, what your customer success team requires in order to make their jobs easier.
+- The CSM system you need is based on a few factors, namely, what your customer success team requires to make their jobs easier.

 - Do your research and learn how different CSM solutions integrate with various databases and systems in order to avoid data integration challenges in the future.